clarkgrubb/data-tools/doc/csv-to-json.1.md

 # SYNOPSIS

-csv-to-json OPTIONS
+csv-to-json OPTIONS [CSV_FILE]

 # DESCRIPTION

-Read a CSV file from standard input and write the corresponding JSON to standard output.
+Read a CSV file from file specified on command line or standard input and write the corresponding JSON to standard output.

 Each row of the JSON output contains a serialized JSON object.
 The values of the object come from the corresponding row of the CSV file; the header is used for the keys.